 Skip to content

-Frequently asked questions about our plans to replace the recycling trolley with three new wheelie bins and the new collection service that will be introduced on a phased basis from summer 2026.
+Frequently asked questions about our plans to replace the recycling trolley with three new wheeled bins, and the new collection service that will be introduced on a phased basis from May 2026.

 Press release: Full Council agrees investment of over £10m in waste services

-We will be replacing the recycling trolleys with wheelie bins and moving to a four-weekly collection schedule.
+We will be replacing the recycling trolleys with three separate wheelie bins, and moving to a four-weekly collection schedule:

 You will receive three new wheelie bins to recycle: